MaterializeInc/terraform-provider-materialize/docs/resources/database_grant_default_privilege.md

 - `privilege` (String) The privilege to grant to the object.
 - `target_role_name` (String) The default privilege will apply to objects created by this role.
 If this is left blank, then the current role is assumed.
 Use the `PUBLIC` pseudo-role to target objects created by all roles.

+### Optional

+- `region` (String) The region to use for the resource connection.
+If not set, the default region is used.

 ### Read-Only

 - `id` (String) The ID of this resource.